lmerz1/trl/README.md

 ## Further info

-For more detailed documentation, check out [DeepL's API](https://www.deepl.com/en/docs-api/introduction/) as well as the [list of ISO 639-1 country codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) which are used for abbreviating the target language.
+For more detailed documentation, check out [DeepL's API](https://www.deepl.com/en/docs-api/introduction/) as well as the [list of ISO 639-1 language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) which are used for abbreviating the target language.

  Not affiliated in any way with DeepL SE, but appreciative of their free API.